nus-cs2103-AY2122S1/ip/docs/README.md

  1. \[T\]\[X\] dance practice
  2. \[E\]\[ \] rehearsal (at: 12)

 Note: Task number is given according to the order in which a task is added into the todo list.
-Users can check the task number of a task by viewing the whole todo list with `/list`.
+Users can check the task number of a task by viewing the whole todo list with `list`.

 ### Viewing the Todo List

 A user can view the entire todo list with the command:
-`\list`
+`list`

 Example of usuage:
-- `\list`
+- `list`
-- Result after `\list`:
+- Result after `list`:
 Here are the tasks in your list:
  1. \[T\]\[ \] dance practice
  2. \[E\]\[ \] rehearsal (at: 12)